dantro.plot.creators package#

 When subclassing this function, the parent method (this one) should still be called to maintain base functionality.

-- _setup_dag(init_params: dict, *, read: bool = False, write: bool = False, clear: bool = False, collect_garbage: Optional[bool] = None, use_copy: bool = True) TransformationDAG #
+- _setup_dag(init_params: dict, *, read: bool = False, write: bool = False, clear: bool = False, collect_garbage: bool | None = None, use_copy: bool = True) TransformationDAG#

 Creates a

-object from the given initialization parameters.
+TransformationDAGobject from the given initialization parameters.
 Optionally, will use a hash of the initialization parameters to reuse a deep copy of a cached object.In case no cached version was available or caching was disabled, uses

-to create the object.- Parameters
+_create_dag()to create the object.- Parameters:

 init_params (dict) – Initialization parameters, passed on to the

-method.read (bool, optional) – Whether to read from memory cache
+_create_dagmethod.read (bool, optional) – Whether to read from memory cache

 write (bool, optional) – Whether to write to memory cache